hecrj/composable-form/README.md

   * **Composable**, they can be extended and embeded in other forms.
   * **Maintainable**, you do not need `view` code nor a `msg` for each form field.
   * **Concise**, field validation and update logic are defined in a single place.
-  * **Consistent**, validation errors are always up-to-date with their current values.
+  * **Consistent**, validation errors are always up-to-date with the current field values.
   * **Extensible**, you can create your own custom fields and custom form renderers.

 Here is an example that defines a login form: